mpolatcan/MP-MIPS-Multicycle-Processor/README.md

-# MP-MIPS
+# MP-MIPS Multicycle Processor

-MP-Mips is a 32-bit processor which was developed with multicycle design techniques in Verilog-HDL was developed by Mutlu Polatcan.
+*MP-Mips* is a 32-bit processor which was developed with multicycle design techniques in Verilog-HDL.

 ## MP-MIPS Details

-Data memory size: 2kb
+Data memory size: *2kb*
-Data memory each block size: 1 byte
+Data memory each block size: *1 byte*
-Instruction memory size: 1kb
+Instruction memory size: *1kb*
-Instruction memory each block size: 1 byte
+Instruction memory each block size: *1 byte*
-Number of instructions in instruction memory: 256 instructions
-Number of words in data memory: 512 words
+Number of instructions in instruction memory: *256 instructions* Number of words in data memory: *512 words*
-Number of registers: 32 registers
+Number of registers: *32 registers*

 MP-Mips can execute instructions below: